Aarception/Mo-information-security-portfolio/README.md

 untrue, untoward, unreasonable motive or behavior
 4.)
 On July 17, 2026, I unilaterally dissolved the
-audit as a record and foreclose external escalation optionalitu n recognition of the Institution's considerate treatment of my inquiry in as much made possible by liability cconsequentialim.
+audit as a record and foreclose external escalation optionality in recognition of the Institution's considerate treatment of my inquiry in as much made possible by liability consequentialism.
 5.)
 Today August 02, 2026, I unilaterally close the
 inquiry as a record and foreclose further internal escalation optionality in expansion of the consideration